-Some time in the office is always chatting about what you watched on telly, what you did in the evenings/weekends etc. Perhaps your office usually has Friday drinks/games or other office-based social events.
-Set up video conferences to help keep face-to-face communication, have regular non-work chats, play games, share how you’re managing.
-Share how you’re being creative with keeping in touch with friends, exercising without the gym, how you’re entertaining kids.
+Some time in the office is about chatting about what you watched on telly, what you did in the evenings/weekends etc. Perhaps your office usually has Friday drinks/games or other office-based social events.
+Set up video conferences to help keep face-to-face communication, have regular non-work chats, play games etc.

 Body language and verbal cues make a huge difference to how we communicate, this gets lost in email or text when we work remotely, so pick up the phone or arrange a video call to help keep you communicating well while apart.

 If you need help, ask for it!
 Now more than ever we should all be supporting each other; your team and manager should be there for you and likewise in return.
 Pulling together is essential to successful remote working.